matteo-dunnhofer/imagenet/tf_eager/README.md

 Again, you can change the number of random crops produced and the *Top-k* prediction retrieved (here are both `5`).

-### Important!
-Help wanted here!
-I did not have the chance to train this implementation, so I don't know how the training time nor the testing result on ILSVRC validation set could be.
-The net's architecture and the training and testing pipeline are pretty much identical to the ones contained in ```tf``` folder of this repository, so I expect outcomes not too different from that one.

 ### Notes
 ```train.py``` and ```test.py``` scripts assume that ImageNet dataset folder is structured in this way: